vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ### Install Cert Manager

-The first package that you should install on your cluster is the [**cert-manager**](https://github.com/cert-manager/cert-manager) package which adds certificates and certificate issuers as resource types in Kubernetes clusters and simplifies the process of obtaining, renewing and using those certificates.
+The first package that you should install on your cluster is the [**cert-manager**](https://github.com/cert-manager/cert-manager) package which adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.

 1. Capture the available Cert Manager package versions.